RestartB/titanium/README.md

 > When generating Bot Tokens and API Secrets, do not share them with anybody!

 ### Python Modules
 RestartBot relies on several Python modules to function.
-These modules can be installed from Pypi using Pip.\
+These modules can be installed from Pypi using Pip or your preferred package manager.\
 \
 **Installation Command:**\
-`pip install discord.py spotipy wikipedia colorthief cpuinfo psutil`
+`pip install discord.py spotipy wikipedia colorthief py-cpuinfo psutil`

 ### Discord Bot Token
 RestartBot requires a Discord Bot Token to function.
 The steps to get one are as follows: